 Each joint of the dryer duct needs to be sealed with metal tape or mastic in order to prevent air leaks.
 Also, each duct joint needs to be fastened together with screws (or another type of fastener) but the screws cannot go into the duct more than 1/8-inch so it doesn't obstruct the airflow.

-6. The Flex Vent Length (Transition Duct)
+Code #6.
+The Flex Vent Length Is Maximum 8-Feet